Ban Ki-moon: Reform agenda

 During his first month in office, Ban proposed two major reforms: to split the UN peacekeeping operation into two departments and to combine the political affairs and disarmament department.
-His proposals were met with stiff resistance from members of the UN General Assembly who bristled under Ban's request for rapid approval.
+His proposals were met with stiff resistance from members of the UN General Assembly who bristled at Ban's request for rapid approval.
 The proposed merger of the disarmament and political affairs offices was criticized by many in the developing world, partially because of rumours that Ban hoped to place American B. Lynn Pascoe in charge of the new office.
 Alejandro D. Wolff, then acting American ambassador, said the United States backed his proposals.

 After the early bout of reproach, Ban began extensive consultation with UN ambassadors, agreeing to have his peacekeeping proposal extensively vetted.
 After the consultations, Ban dropped his proposal to combine political affairs and disarmament.
 Ban nevertheless pressed ahead with reforms on job requirements at the UN requiring that all positions be considered five-year appointments, all receive strict annual performance reviews, and all financial disclosures be made public.
 Though unpopular in the New York office, the move was popular in other UN offices around the world and lauded by UN observers.
 Ban's proposal to split the peacekeeping operation into one group handling operations and another handling arms was finally adopted in mid-March 2007.